jadebustos/diy/aneta8/maintenance/extruder-troubleshooting.md

 ![Filament get stuck](imgs/filament-stuck-05.jpg)

 You will have removed most of the filament.
-Mount the extruder, warm the extruder (Extruder -> Temperature and set temperature to 230).
+Mount the extruder, warm the extruder **(Extruder --> Temperature** and set temperature to 230).
 When temperature get 230 Celsius degrees use the 1,5 allen key.
 Introduce it in the extruder feeder pushing smoothly until PLA/ABS filament leaks:

 ![Filament get stuck](imgs/filament-stuck-06.jpg)